Edinburgh TV Festival supported by Screen Scotland

 First Draft_small_firstdraft_yellow

-First Draft is a new event aimed at writers, no matter your experience.
-Whether you’ve finished your very first script that nobody else has seen, or you’re already in the early stages of your career, at First Draft you’ll connect with the writing community and develop your voice.
-Speakers from across the TV industry and beyond will come together to create a programme of talks and masterclasses designed to help inspire writers to create their next great project.
+First Draft is an event aimed at writers, no matter your experience.
+Whether you’ve finished your very first script that nobody else has seen, or you’re already in the early stages of your career, at First Draft you’ll connect with the writing community, build connections and develop your understanding of the TV industry.
+Speakers will come together to create a programme of talks and masterclasses designed to help inspire writers to create their next great project.

 EVENT DETAILS